Chickasaw Gardens HOA looking to gate two public entrances

 This decision will be up for discussion in front of the land use control board next month.
 That is where residents and neighbors will have a chance to share their thoughts.

-According to the Memphis Data Hub, there is only been about seven instances of crime in Chickasaw Gardens since January 1.
+According to the Memphis Data Hub, has been seven instances of crime in Chickasaw Gardens since January 1.

 Those incidents include vandalism and theft.